AndrewSotnikow/SarigatoExpandVideo/README.md

 # Rich Media Expand Video for Zabka

 This is complex and responsive rich media creative with css animations for mobile devices.
-Contained five types of products that are automatically rotated.
-Every product has difference animations and layout.
+Contains five types of products that automatically rotate.
+Each product has a different animation and layout.
-This project created with Sataku JS framework, Vanilla JavaScript, SASS and HTML.
+This project is created using the Sataku JS framework, vanilla JavaScript, CSS, and HTML.
 Sataku JS framework is used to setup creation on a server.

 ## Table of contents